-In our opinion, the main problem around co-option is that once the leaders of protests either women or men are approached by governments or opposition for diverse reasons laying between personal interests and ethnic arrangements for power, consequently they become necessarily corrupted by the system.
+The main problem around co-optation is that once the leaders of protests either women or men are approached by governments or opposition for diverse reasons laying between personal interests and ethnic arrangements for power, consequently they become necessarily corrupted by the system.
 And many of them if not the totality, are forced to put away their convictions while political power through their channels would have served to establish well rooted and sustainable societal structures in the frame of social and political programmes which do not violate or overly less youth and especially gender rights.
 In the same vein, women’s protests are not effective at all even to oust some dictators with the hope to gain more equality as men.
 Because the way they are organized and construct their discourses are not effective enough to enhance change and this seems to be a weakness as well.
 Furthermore, when it happens that some dictators have been ousted from power like in the case of Robert Mugabe, it does not mean that the repressive regime has vanished instead it simply means that a new form of authoritarianism has been established.
 Whereas, we know that without infusing democratic values allowing civil societies, political opposition, freedoms, women and men may not achieve social change unless they rebel themselves taking arms, to perpetrate military coup which is not the solution since it does not guarantee the social and political stability necessary for change.